Mason Strings Camp

 Overview

 The Mason Strings Camp is a collaborative musical experience for violin, viola, cello, and bass players, ages 9 – 13.
-Campers will participate in a variety of daily activities that encourage musical and social development in both large and small groups.
+The two-week program is designed to help students build technical proficiency on their instruments while exploring their individual creativity and self-expression through music performance.
 In addition to working with faculty from the Dewberry School of Music, participants will have the opportunity to interact with teaching artists from Opera Lafayette.
-Together, camp participants will strengthen team-building and problem-solving skills as well as challenge musical creativity.
-All campers will demonstrate the fruits of their efforts in a final concert.

 Sample Daily Schedule: